Willie’s dream (2021)

 Project Background

-In brief moments of pause, Chihiro would tap rhythms on desks and keyboards, improvising percussive beats.
+In brief moments of pause, Chihiro would tap rhythms on desks and keyboards.
 Others joined—dancing, singing—before we returned to silence and routine.
-These fleeting acts of collective creativity, formed under constraint, became the seed of our collaboration.
+These fleeting acts of collective creativity, formed under constraint, became the seed of the work.

-What began as a simple desire to bring sound into my visual practice evolved into a larger, collective effort.
-The project ultimately found its home at the birthplace of composer William Fullerton Jr., connecting our initial intuition to a specific historical site through a series of unlikely encounters and collaborations.
+What began as an impulse to bring sound into my visual practice gradually expanded into a collaborative installation.
+The project eventually found its site at the birthplace of composer William Fullerton Jr., linking these small, improvised moments to a specific historical context.

 Process & Context

-This project also marks a longstanding desire in my practice: to bring sound into painting.
-Music carries a direct, affective power—it reaches the body before language—and I was drawn to the possibility of embedding that quality within a visual structure that anyone could activate.
+This project also reflects a longer trajectory in my practice: a desire to bring sound into painting.
+Music carries an immediate, bodily resonance, and I was drawn to embedding that quality within a visual structure that can be activated by anyone.

-Installed at the Fullerton Carriage House, Willie’s Dream remains accessible to the public, inviting visitors to engage the work directly through touch and sound.
+Installed at the Fullerton Carriage House, Willie’s Dream remains open to the public, where visitors engage the work through touch and sound.